newjersey/navigator.business.nj.gov/content/src/fundings/digital-media-tax.md

 sector:
   - arts-entertainment-and-recreation
 publishStageArchive: ""
-descriptionMd: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
+sidebarCardBodyText: The Digital Media Tax Credit Program provides a transferable credit against the corporate business tax and the gross income tax to incentivize companies to produce content in New Jersey.
 ---